 Why Managers Matter

-As the financial crisis of 2008 revealed, the behaviour of senior managers has central social, socio-political and economic importance.
+As the financial crisis of 2008 revealed, the behavior of senior managers has central social, socio-political and economic importance.
 The way in which they relate to their function, their contract, and their company is critical.
 It is openly monitored and judged, and inextricably linked with Corporate Governance.
 Not surprisingly, their influence has been repeatedly discussed in the context of top management salaries.
 The role of companies and management has also been dragged into the epicenter of world events.
 Are supervisory and executive bodies sufficiently aware of their impact on society?

 Personal Governance – Beacon, Contract, Mission